-The holy month is a wonderful time to visit Dubai, and this world-famous tourism hotspot welcomes holidaymakers with open arms.
+The holy month of Ramadan is a wonderful time to visit Dubai, and this world-famous tourism hotspot welcomes holidaymakers with open arms.

-If you’ve already booked your Dubai holiday without realising it coincides with Ramadan 2018, fear not; we guarantee you’ll still have the time of your life.
+If you’ve already booked your Dubai holiday without realising it coincides with Ramadan - or are looking for last-minute holidays to Dubai in the spring - fear not; we guarantee you’ll still have the time of your life.

-Ramadan is the ninth month in the Islamic calendar and is the time when Muslims believe that God (Allah) first revealed the Koran (the Islamic holy book) to the Prophet Muhammad.
+Ramadan is the ninth month in the Islamic calendar.
+It's one of the most holy months for Muslims, and is one of the Five Pillars of Islam.
+Muslims believe that this time of year is when the first verses of the Koran (the Islamic holy book) were revealed to the Prophet Muhammad.

 Muslims observe Ramadan by fasting during daylight hours.
-This involves abstaining from food and drink from sunrise to sunset.
+This involves abstaining from all food and drink from sunrise to sunset, though some - including young children, pregnant or breastfeeding women and those who are ill - are exempt.
 The idea is to reach a heightened sense of spirituality and feel closer to God.
+Observers of Ramadan may also visit the mosque to take part in the night-time prayer Taraweeh, which is only held during the holy month.

-To mark the end of a month of sacrifices, Muslims then celebrate Eid Al Fitr.
+To mark the end of Ramadan and to celebrate a month of religious sacrifices, Muslims celebrate Eid al-Fitr.
 Celebrations, colourful parades and breathtaking firework displays are just a few things we love about the festival of Eid.

-There are a few easy Arabic phrases you can learn beforehand to help you during your time in Dubai.
+There are a few easy Arabic phrases you can learn beforehand to help on Dubai holidays during Ramadan.
+Wondering how to say 'Happy Ramadan'?
 Why not try and impress with a few of these simple greetings?

 “Ramadan Mubarak” OR “Blessed Ramadan” – Rah-mah-dan Moo-Ba-Rak